chef/chef-web-docs/content/ctl_chef_client.md

 **Install the UTF-8 character set**

 The Chef Infra Client uses the EN_US (UTF-8) character set.
-By default, the AIX base operating system does not include the EN_US (UTF-8) character set and it must be installed before installing the Chef Infra Client.
+By default, the AIX base operating system doesn't include the EN_US (UTF-8) character set and it must be installed before installing the Chef Infra Client.
 The EN_US (UTF-8) character set may be installed from the first disc in the AIX media or may be copied from